word2web/fosforo/src/posts/minimum-viable-website.md

 comments: {}
 url: /minimum-viable-website/
 ---
-I used to kid myself on that procrastination was not one of my vices.
+I used to kid myself that procrastination was not one of my vices.
 And then I tried to launch this website.

 <!--more-->